Skip to Main Content

 Sure.
 Many times caregivers feel pressure to be the perfect parent.
 And when a child becomes ill, that pressure ramps up even more.
 But families differ in how they approach sleep.

-For infants under six months, they need to sleep on a surface by themselves, not share a bed with an adult—because it isn’t safe and increases risk for SIDS.
-But in older children, some families want them in the bed with them, others want them to sleep independently.
+For infants six months of age and younger, they need to sleep on a surface by themselves, not share a bed with an adult—because it isn’t safe and increases risk for SIDS.
+But in older children, some families want to have their children in the bed with them, others want to have their children sleep independently.
 Neither is right or wrong.
 It’s about what works best for that particular child and caregiver.

 It can become challenging if a caregiver wants the child to sleep independently, but the child is resistant, has a more challenging temperament, or is sick and needs nighttime care.
 That could mean medication, fever monitoring, or pain support.